-- 40.1 Once the investigative committee determines that the investigation is complete, it shall pursue one of three possible dispositions: - 40.1.1 Concluding the Investigation: If, after investigating the complaint, the committee and the assistant attorney general determine that the facts established by the investigation do not present cause for pursuing charges of unprofessional conduct, then the committee may recommend that the Board conclude the investigation.
+- 39.1 Once the investigating investigative committee determines that the investigation is complete, it shall pursue one of three possible dispositions: - 39.1.1 Concluding the Investigation: If, after investigating the complaint, the committee and the assistant attorney general determine that the facts established by the investigation do not present cause for pursuing charges of unprofessional conduct, then the committee may recommend that the Board conclude the investigation.
 If approved by the Board, the case is closed without further action.
-A concluded investigation may be reopened if new evidence is received, a new and related complaint is made, or upon request for reconsideration. - 40.1.2 Settlement: If, after investigating the complaint, the committee and the Office of the Attorney General determine that the facts established by the investigation present cause for pursuing charges of unprofessional
+A concluded investigation may be reopened if new evidence is received, a new and related complaint is made, or upon request for reconsideration. - 39.1.2 Settlement: If, after investigating the complaint, the committee and the Office of the Attorney General determine that the facts established by the investigation present cause for pursuing charges of unprofessional conduct, the committee shall explore the possibility of stipulated settlements and consent orders, as established in a Stipulation.

-- conduct, the committee shall explore the possibility of stipulated settlements and consent orders, as established in a Stipulation. - 40.1.2.1 Recommended Stipulations should include a concession of wrongdoing by the Respondent, terms and conditions, an understanding that this concession may be relied on by the Board in case the licensee is later found to have engaged in unprofessional conduct, and an understanding that this final disposition of the complaint is public and that the Board shall notify the Federation of State Medical Boards Board Action Data Bank, and the National Practitioner Data Bank, and may notify other states of its contents. - When a Stipulation is filed with the Board, the complainant shall be provided with a copy of the stipulation and notice of any stipulation review scheduled before the Board.
-The complainant shall have the right to be heard at any stipulation review. - 40.1.2.3 The Stipulation is finalized only upon acceptance by the full Board.
-If the investigative committee recommends a disposition in the form of a Stipulation, the Board may vote to ask the committee to change the terms of the Stipulation.
-If a Stipulation is not accepted by the Board within a reasonable time, the investigative committee may pursue specification of charges. - 40.1.3 Specification of Charges: If after investigation the investigative committee and the Assistant Attorney General determine that the facts established provide a basis to allege unprofessional conduct as defined by 26 V.S.A. § 1354 and the committee believes a settlement cannot be reached or is not warranted on the facts, a Specification of Charges shall be signed by the Executive Director.
+- 39.1.2.1 Recommended Stipulations should include a concession of wrongdoing by the Respondent, terms and conditions, an understanding that this concession may be relied on by the Board in case the licensee is later found to have engaged in unprofessional conduct, and an understanding that this final disposition of the complaint is public and that the Board shall notify the Federation of State Medical Boards Board Action Data Bank, and the National Practitioner Data Bank, and may notify other states of its contents. - 39.1.2.2 When a Stipulation is filed with the Board, the complainant shall be provided with a copy of the stipulation and notice of any stipulation review scheduled before the Board.
+The complainant shall have the right to be heard at any stipulation review. - 39.1.2.3 The Stipulation is finalized only up-on acceptance by the full Board.
+If the investigating investigative committee recommends a disposition in the form of a Stipulation, the Board may vote to ask the committee to change the terms of the Stipulation.
+If a Stipulation is not accepted by the Board within a reasonable time, the investigating investigative committee may pursue specification of charges. - 39.1.3 Specification of Charges: If after investigation the investigating investigative committee and the Assistant Attorney General determine that the facts established provide a basis to allege unprofessional conduct as defined by 26 V.S.A. § 1354 and the committee believes a settlement cannot be reached or is not warranted on the facts, a Specification of Charges shall be signed by the Executive Director. the committee shall recommend the filing of a Specification of Charges by the Office of the Attorney General.
+Charges will be signed by the Board Secretary.

-41.0 Disciplinary Proceedings
+40.0 Disciplinary Proceedings